Algoryx/AGXUnityScenes/README.md

 be set using the editor when running the simulation.

 Also, the winch in the wire crane can be operated using the same property editor.

+This does not mean that the Cable *does not work* it just means that it behaves as expected from a lumped element model under high tension.
+The `agxCable::Cable` class is excellent for modelling hoses, ropes, hydraulic pipes etc where you do not have a high load compared to the individual mass elements in the discretized cable model.

+The `agx::Wire` class on the other hand is a different beast that can cope with extremely high load, still it has a realistic interaction with surrounding geometries, including contact friction...